Skip to content

 "Make the correction about board emails critical priority"

-How Corrections Work Behind the Scenes#
+How Corrections Work Behind the Scenes

 Corrections are automatically injected into meeting prep, briefings, and other context-aware outputs.
-Coppermind follows a budget of roughly 500 tokens for corrections, which fits about 10 to 15 rules.
+Armbrain follows a budget of roughly 500 tokens for corrections, which fits about 10 to 15 rules.
 The system prioritizes corrections by weight, so critical corrections always make the cut.

 When a client-scoped correction overlaps with a global one (same category and similar text), the client-specific version takes priority.
 This lets you set global defaults and override them per client when needed.

-Real-World Example#
+Real-World Example

 Over time, you build up corrections: